Connect with others who understand.

 Ask Your Doctor About Antibiotic Treatment

-Topical antibiotics such as clindamycin can be used to treat HS lesions and prevent secondary infections that could lead to more pus production and draining.
-In some cases, an oral antibiotic such as minocycline or tetracycline, or a combination of topical and oral antibiotics, can be used.
+Topical antibiotics such as clindamycin are applied directly to the skin.
+They can help treat HS sores and prevent infections that might cause more pus and draining.
+In some cases, an oral antibiotic such as doxycycline, minocycline, or tetracycline, or a combination of topical and oral antibiotics, can be used.

 When Should You Talk to a Doctor About HS Odor?